-Compared to a many male perspectives, the look of the watch isn't always the most significant selling point although women traditionally value the appearance of their clothes, cosmetics and accessories much more.
+Compared to a many male perspectives, the look of the watch isn't always the most significant selling point.
+Women often value the design or cosmetic appeal of their clothes, and accessories more.

-As traditional electronics manufacturers have decided to produce more female-inspired smartwatches, more well-known designers such as Michael Kors and Kate Spade have dipped their toes in the wearable electronics markets with their own signature smartwatch models that capture both the essence of the brand's style while giving the advanced features and functionality of a smartwatch.
+Traditional electronics manufacturers have decided to produce more women's smartwatches.
+Popular designers such as Michael Kors and Kate Spade have entered the wearable market with their own smartwatches.
+These capture both the essence of the brand's style while offering the advanced functionality of a smartwatch.

-Many of the models on this list allow you to choose from a variety of watch finishes (some include Rose Gold) as well as the ability to swap out the native watch straps with compatible OEM or third-party alternatives.
+Many of our recommended smartwatches allow you to choose from a variety of watch finishes as well as the ability to swap out the native watch straps.
 This can give your smartwatch a new look and feel that offer the versatility to cater to more outfits.

 In the early days of smartwatches, you had to choose between form or function and couldn't have both.
-Thankfully, at this point in the market, you can "have your cake and eat it too".
-There are many different models that are highly fashionable while still being capable of the smart-enabled features that you should be looking for when investing in a smartwatch.
-Settling is no longer a requirement.
+There are many different models that are elegant while still offering the features that you should look for when buying a smartwatch.

 Convenient Features & Functionality

-Every-time that I received an important text, call, email or social media notification, I knew immediately via a notification my wrist and the intangible chain between myself and my smartphone felt like it could finally be broken.
+Every time that I received a text, call, email or social media interaction, I knew immediately via a notification my smartwatch.
+The intangible chain between myself and my smartphone felt like it could finally be broken.

-Beyond these convenient notifications, many of the models on this list have advanced technology integrated within them such as built-in GPS, NFC support as well as voice/music control.
-The GPS functionality is best used for tracking accurate statistics like current weather conditions or GPS navigation.
+Beyond these notifications, many of the smartwatches on this list offer advanced technology such as GPS, NFC and voice commands.
+The GPS is best used for tracking accurate statistics like current weather conditions or navigation.

-The NFC support is widely used for things like Samsung or Apple Pay which allow you to purchase goods or services at supported retailers by merely touching your Watch to an NFC sensor instead of having to pay with cash or pulling out your credit card.
+The NFC support is often used for mobile payments like Samsung or Apple Pay.
+These allow you to buy goods or services at supported retailers by touching your smartwatch to an NFC payment sensor.
+This removed the need to pay with cash or pull out your credit card thus saving time.

-Voice control is another favorite feature on modern smartwatches with the likes of Siri or Google Assistant being present on a lot of these models.
-Similar to your smartphone, you can use these voice assistants to answer basic questions, set reminders or alarms or interact with contacts via a call or text through voice commands.
+Voice assistance is another cool feature with Siri or Google Assistant being present on a few modern smartwatches.
+Like your smartphone, you can use this to answer basic questions, set alarms or interact with contacts through voice commands.

 One of the biggest reasons that people buy a smartwatch or activity tracker is the ability to track your fitness data with things like calories burned, heart rate tracking and activity time.
 Most of the models on this list have an integrated heart rate monitor that can accurately track your body's heart rate for consistent monitoring throughout normal and strenuous activities.